Update: Friday 21 November

-Today we will begin removing the shade cloth which is attached to the scaffolding a the Echuca Water Tower.
-There will be additional fencing and a temporary footpath around the tower for pedestrians to use.
+Today we will begin removing the shade cloth attached to the scaffolding at the Echuca Water Tower.
+There will be additional fencing and a temporary footpath around the tower for pedestrians use.

 Additional safety signage is in place alerting the community to beware of any falling debris given the age of the tower.